CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 which will store the necessary data to make statistical manipulations possible.
 Finally, Jack started working on the Match class, so that the user can make games and have the members make bets on them.
-We will be writing our implementations for these completely and merge the later to find any errors and incoherency.
+We wrote our implementations for these completely and merged them later to find any errors and incoherency.